gatsbyjs/gatsby/docs/blog/2019-04-29-component-shadowing/index.md

 ### Theme File Structure

-`gatsby-theme-blog` has the following file structure (note that some files are omitted for brevity):
+`gatsby-theme-blog` has the following file structure (some files have been omitted for brevity):

 ```
 gatsby-theme-blog